How To Write Compelling SEO Meta Descriptions

 Meta tags Show up When Articles are Shared on Social Media

-A less known aspect of meta tags is that they show up by default when an article or page is shared on social media.
-This is more important than you may think in the long-term.
+A less known meta tag aspect is that they show up by default when an article or page is shared on social media.
+This is more important than you may think in the long term.

-Preemptively writing a meta description at least allows you to control this so that in the event an article is shared, it appears professional in the confinement of the 160 character limit.
+Preemptively writing a meta description allows you to control this so that in the event an article is shared, it appears professional in the confinement of the 160 character limit.

 How to Write Meta Descriptions

-Writing a good meta description requires consciousness and knowledge of writing ad copy.
+Writing a good meta description requires conciseness and copywriting experience

-Keywords by themselves help by appearing important as bolded words; however, there is no reason for the consumer to click.
+Keywords help by appearing important as bolded words; however, there is no reason for the consumer to click.
 Writing meta tags like ad copy creates this need.

 Within the 160 character limit, you should try to create a sense of urgency that grabs the searcher on a personal level.